Sisters of St Joseph of the Sacred Heart

-The Sisters of St Joseph of the Sacred Heart, often called the Josephites or Brown Joeys, are a Catholic religious order founded by Saint Mary MacKillop (1842–1909).
+The Sisters of St Joseph of the Sacred Heart, often called the Josephites or Brown Joeys, is a Catholic religious institute founded by Saint Mary MacKillop (1842–1909).
 Members of the congregation use the postnominal initials RSJ (Religious Sisters of St Joseph).

-The order was founded in Penola, South Australia, in 1866 by Mary MacKillop and the Rev. Julian Tenison Woods.
+The order was founded in Penola, South Australia, in 1866 by Saint Mary MacKillop and the Rev. Julian Tenison Woods.

 The centre of the congregation is at Mary MacKillop Place, Mount Street, North Sydney, New South Wales, where Saint Mary MacKillop's tomb is enshrined in the Mary MacKillop Memorial Chapel.

-At present there are around 900 sisters living and working throughout Australia (in all states except Tasmania) and New Zealand, as well as in Ireland and Peru.
-The current congregational leader of the Josephites is Sr Monica Cavanagh.
+As of August 2026, there are around 500 Sisters living and working throughout Australia and New Zealand, as well as in Ireland, Peru and Brazil.
+As of August 2026 the current Congregational Leader is Sr Josephine Dubiel, who is supported by four other Sisters who constitute the Congregational Leadership Team.

-Besides the main centre at North Sydney, the Josephites, who were named after Saint Joseph, have "Mary MacKillop Centres" at Penola, South Australia; the Adelaide suburb of Kensington, South Australia; East Melbourne, Victoria; Annerley, Queensland; and South Perth, Western Australia.
-The Australian-New Zealand Federation of the Sisters of St Joseph includes congregations in Perthville and Lochinvar in New South Wales.
+Besides the main centre at North Sydney, the Josephites, who were named after Saint Joseph, have Mary MacKillop Spirituality Centres' in the Adelaide suburb of Kensington, South Australia; East Melbourne, Victoria; Williamstown, Victoria; Hobart, Tasmania; Shoalwater, Western Australia; and the Sydney suburb of Norwest.
+There is also a centre at Penola, South Australia.
+The Australian-New Zealand Federation of the Sisters of Saint Joseph includes congregations in Perthville and Lochinvar in New South Wales.